BrunoLevy/imgui_lua_bindings_gomgen/README.md

 ## Enums:

-Enums are exposed through a "constant" table.
-They're namespaced with "ImGui" stripped from the name.
+~Enums are exposed through a "constant" table.
+They're namespaced with "ImGui" stripped from the name.~ Enum constants are added to the global namespace, using the same name as their C++ counterparts.

 ```c++
 ImGui::SetNextWindowSize(ImVec2(550,680), ImGuiSetCond_FirstUseEver);